ManuelMendozaa/pneumonia-detection-project/FDA_Submission.md

 <br>The validation set included the other 20% of the dataset and the same balancing procedure was applied to ease the post-training analysis.

 ### 5. Ground Truth
-<br>Taking into account that the Findings label in the dataset were obtain by a NLP algorithm from thousands of reports already gives a error margin for interpretation that has to be considered.
+Taking into account that the Findings label in the dataset were obtain by a NLP algorithm from thousands of reports already gives a error margin for interpretation that has to be considered.
 This, as well as the possibility of human error in some of these reports, leaves the reliability below 100%.

 ### 6. FDA Validation Plan